 Trans Canada Trail Donations and Pavilions

-The Great Trail is the world’s longest multi-use recreational trail, connecting Canadians in all 13 territories and provinces from coast to coast to coast.
-The Trans Canada Trail and its territorial and provincial partners oversee and support development and maintenance of The Great Trail, however much of the work is done by local volunteers and most of the funds come from donations.
-To recognize these volunteers and donors, there are pavilions set up on the trail across Canada…
+The Trans Canada Trail is the world’s longest multi-use recreational trail, connecting Canadians in all 13 territories and provinces from coast to coast to coast.
+The Trans Canada Trail is based in Montreal with territorial and provincial partners across Canada to help oversee and support development and maintenance of trail, however much of the work is done by local volunteers and most of the funding comes in the form of donations.
+To recognize and thank these volunteers and donors, pavilions have been set up on the trail at several locations across Canada.

 Yukon Trans Canada Trail Pavilion Locations: